Macross: Other elements

 The franchise also explores minor themes including culture shock, capitalism, coming of age and nostalgia.

 The new era following the end of Space War I is part of the ongoing fictional time-line of the Macross franchise.
 The most recent series, Macross Delta, is set 59 years after the start of the war with the Zentradi.
 Its main plot is about the spread of a rage virus on a star system and the combined efforts of singing idols and valkyrie fighters to stop it spreading.

 Along with Gundam, a real robot mecha series of which Shoji Kawamori is a fan, Macross explored how individuals cope with warfare.
-Whereas Gundam is far more political and direct on the horrors of war, each Macross television series is unique for never depicting the antagonists as inherently evil and proved in the end that love, culture, and music can be used to resolve their conflicts.
+Whereas Gundam is far more political and direct on the horrors of war, each Macross television series is known for never depicting the antagonists as inherently evil and proved in the end that love, culture, and music can be used to resolve their conflicts.